amullick-git/news_bot/README.md

 - **Direct URL**: You can now paste your feed URL (e.g., `https://amullick-git.github.io/news_bot/feed.xml`) directly into most podcast apps.
 - **Submit to Directories**: You can submit this RSS feed URL to Apple Podcasts Connect, Spotify for Podcasters, etc.

+### Styled RSS Feed

+The RSS feed includes an XSLT stylesheet (`rss_style.xsl`) that renders the XML as a user-friendly webpage when viewed in a browser.
+This allows you to listen to episodes directly from the feed URL.

 ## Automation (GitHub Actions)